 Using Microsoft Office Online

 If your Chromebook is not Android-enabled, there’s no need to fret.
 You can still use Microsoft Office with Microsoft Office Online.
-This online version allows you access to editing and can also share Office files within your browser directly.
+This online version allows you access to editing and can also share Office files directly within your browser.
 The only con of this is that you need to have an Internet connection before MS Office can work on your Chromebook.

-These are some of the apps you can enjoy working with online with Microsoft Office:
+These are some of the apps you can enjoy using online with Microsoft Office:

 - Excel online